djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 How do labs train a multi-billion parameter model?
 We look towards Hugging Face's SmolLM3, Allen Institute's Olmo 3, Prime Intellect's Intellect 3, and OpenAI's GPT-OSS-120B.
 This blog is an attempt towards distilling the motivations, considerations, and techniques used to train their models and is structured in more of a "notes" style.

-These notes are largely structured off of Hugging Face's [SmolLM3 report](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook#math-data).
-Notes from other reports have been supplemented throughout.
+These notes are largely structured off of Hugging Face's [SmolLM3 report](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook#math-data) due to it's extensiveness, and later supplemented with notes from other reports.
 Also, these notes have not been thoroughly reviewed.
 Any errors below are my own responsibility.

-# general practices
+## (extremely broad) general practices

 1. [HF] "**Learn to identify what's worth testing, not just how to run tests.** Perfect ablations on irrelevant choices waste as much compute as sloppy ablations on important ones."
     - Ablations need to be **fast** (faster iteration $\rightarrow$ more hypotheses tested) and **reliable** (need strong discriminative power because otherwise, it may be noise)